-Purpose Statement: The purpose of this document is to describe and distinguish among categories of project activities proposed in the ACCG landscape that represent fundamental agreement, situational agreement, and areas of fundamental disagreement .
-These categories are described explicitly to help project proponents anticipate the level of potential controversy associated with proposed projects and create a roadmap for successful collaboration with the ACCG.
+Purpose Statement: The purpose of this document is to describe and distinguish among categories of project activities proposed in the ACCG landscape to help project proponents anticipate the level of potential controversy associated with proposed projects and create a roadmap for successful collaboration with the ACCG.
 Understanding the potential level of controversy can help project proponents prepare a strategy, timeline, and approach geared towards promoting agreement among diverse stakeholders in as realistic and expedient a manner as possible.
-The tool has also been designed to help the ACCG engage in constructive dialogue that promotes mutual understanding, learning, and the trust-building within the collaborative while clearly communicating the project development process to external parties.
+The tool has also been designed to help the ACCG engage in constructive dialogue that promotes mutual understanding, learning, and trust-building within the collaborative while clearly communicating the project development and review process to external parties.
 Its intent is to streamline the project development and approval process.
 In doing so, it outlines the protocols and procedures associated with each category of project in an attempt to right-size the level of effort when vetting projects.
+Project proponents are encouraged to read the entire document.
 This document is a key component of the ACCG project development and approval package (link to website).